 - Readability, Clarity, and Presentation: Is the value of the submission clearly defined?
 Is the material written in clear and concise English with topics presented in an organized and logical manner?

 - Novelty and Originality: Does it propose a new and unique concept or expand on an existing premise from a unique point of view?
 Does it present new information on an EMC issue that is still in the developmental stage?

 STUDENT PAPER CONTEST

 Graduate and undergraduate authors are eligible for the Best Student Paper contest.
 The student must be the primary author and should indicate that they wish to be considered for the contest when submitting the preliminary manuscript.
 Each student’s professor will be asked to certify that the paper is primarily the work of the student.

 STUDENT DESIGN CONTEST

 A Student Design Contest is also being held.
-Obtain the design kit, rules, and award details from the website.
+Design kit, rules, and award details coming soon.